tzolov/java/README.md

 With this you are ready to start using the `Tensorflow Java API` for building new or inferring a pre-built Tensorflow models.

-Following snippets shows how to use the API to build a image recognition service that uses an [Inception model](https://github.com/tensorflow/models/tree/master/inception) to classify in real-time images into different categories (e.g. labels).
+Following snippets shows how to use the API to build a image recognition service that uses an [Inception model](https://github.com/tensorflow/models/tree/master/inception) to classify input images into different categories (e.g. labels).

-The input of the service are the model path and the image location.
-Result contains the name of the recognized category (e.g. label) along with the confidence (e.g. confidence) that the image represents this category.
+The service takes the model path and the image location and an input.
+The result contains the names of the recognized categories (e.g. labels) along with the confidence that the image represents this category.

 ```java
 /* Copyright 2019 The TensorFlow Authors.
 All Rights Reserved.